Updated: Dec 8, 2021

 Peter Rabbit™ Afternoon Tea Hops Into Le Méridien Piccadilly Hotel

 About Le Méridien Hotels & Resorts (now known as The Dilly)

 Born in 1960's Paris during an era of glamorous travel, Le Méridien Hotels & Resorts continues to celebrate cultures around the world through the distinctly European spirit of savouring the good life.
 With more than 100 hotels and resorts in 40 countries and territories, spanning from Mauritius to Monaco and from Santa Monica to Seoul, Le Méridien’s engaging mid-century designed spaces coupled with chic signature programmes put a playful twist on art, coffee, sparkling cocktails, summer and family and inspire creative-minded travellers to explore the world in style.

-Terrace On Piccadilly boasts a Victorian glass atrium with floor to ceiling windows and balcony overlooking Piccadilly, and decked out with an array of foliage, the setting perfectly echoes The Tale of Peter Rabbit.
+Terrace At The Dilly boasts a Victorian glass atrium with floor-to-ceiling windows and a balcony overlooking Piccadilly, and decked out with an array of foliage, the setting perfectly echoes The Tale of Peter Rabbit.

 Izzy Richardson, Head of Brand, Penguin Ventures said: “It has been a pleasure to work in partnership with Le Méridien Piccadilly, and the team there have created an absolutely beautiful and delicious offering.
 The Peter Rabbit Afternoon Tea is so clearly inspired by Beatrix Potter’s best-loved Tale - guests are in for a real treat!”